 - Works the Entire Body

 As with rowing on water, the rowing machine exercises all of the body’s major muscle groups.
-Most have seats that move back and forth as the exerciser works out.
-The push/pull motion required to move the seat involves a full range of motion that engages all of the muscles from the shoulders to the chest, back, core and obliques, quads, hamstrings, glutes, and calves.
+The push/pull motion required to move the seat back and forth involves a full range of motion that engages all of the muscles from the shoulders to the chest, back, core and obliques, quads, hamstrings, glutes, and calves.

-The better rowing machines have resistance that can be adjusted to provide a tougher or easier workout, customizable to the user’s fitness level.
-While rowing machines with adjustable resistance usually cost more than those with set resistance, if you would like to experience the ultimate benefits of rowing machine workouts both now and in the future when you are fitter, it’s worth paying extra for one of these.
+The better rowing machines have adjustable resistance to provide a tougher or easier workout, customizable to the user’s fitness level.
+While such models usually cost more than those with set resistance, if you would like to experience the ultimate benefits of rowing machine workouts both now and in the future when you are fitter, it’s worth paying extra for one.

 - Delivers Aerobic Benefits